WHO I AM

 WHAT I’M WORKING ON NOW

 Together with our local PBS station, KTTZ, I wrote and produced a 12-episode PBS Digital Studios short series, Global Weirding: Climate, Politics and Religion.
-A new episode is being released online every other Wednesday starting Sept 28, 2016.
-Each release day, at 7pm C, I’ll be hosting a live chat on my Facebook page, and you can subscribe to our YouTube channel to get each episode in your inbox as soon as it’s released.
-I also participated in a new documentary on climate change in Alaska, Between Earth and Sky, that will be released in 2017, and contributed to Season 2 of the Years of Living Dangerously, airing on the National Geographic channel Wednesdays this fall.
+We are now finishing off season two and it will start in September 2017!
+A new episode will be released online every other Wednesday starting Sept 12.
+Every other week, at 7pm C, I’ll be hosting a live chat on my Facebook page, and you can subscribe to our YouTube channel to get each episode in your inbox as soon as it’s released.
+I also participated in a new documentary on climate change in Alaska, Between Earth and Sky, that was released in 2017, and contributed to Season 2 of the Years of Living Dangerously, which aired on the National Geographic channel in 2016.

-Upcoming events and speaking engagements in 2017 include Houston, Dallas, and Alpine, as well as in Lubbock and various surrounding towns here in Texas.
-I’ll also be speaking in Tucson AZ; New York City; San Francisco, CA; Urbana-Champaign, IL; Oak Ridges near Knoxville, TN; and Golden, near Denver CO.
-In June I’ll be at the amazing STARMUS Life and Universe festival in Norway, and in November I’m incredibly honoured to be giving the John Stott London Lecture, as well as a keynote address at a conference on communicating climate change in adverse political circumstances (otherwise known as the story of my life) at the University of Reading, and a lecture at the University of Edinburgh and a local church there as well.
+Upcoming events and speaking engagements in fall 2017 include Austin, Oregon State, Westminster College in Missouri and the EcoAmerica summit in DC.
+In November I’m incredibly honoured to be giving the John Stott London Lecture, as well as a keynote address at a conference on communicating climate change in adverse political circumstances (otherwise known as the story of my life) at the University of Reading, and a lecture at the University of Edinburgh and a local church there as well.
 As soon as details on any of these events are available, I post them as events on my Facebook page.

 What do I do with the rest of my time?
 I research – here’s a webinar that talks about some of it – and write papers.
 I teach graduate classes and run the day to day activities of the Texas Tech Climate Science Center.
 And I spend a lot of time interacting with cities, stakeholders, and decision-makers to provide the climate information they need to prepare for the future.
 There’s never a dull moment.